HandsOnDataViz/book/docs/HandsOnDataViz.md

     L.marker([41.77, -72.69]).addTo(map) // EDIT latitude, longitude to re-position marker
     .bindPopup("Insert pop-up text here"); // EDIT pop-up text message

-1. After making edits, remember to scroll down and press the Commit button to save changes.
+1. After making edits, remember to scroll down and press the *Commit* button to save changes.
 Then go to your browser tab with the live map, and do a hard-refresh to view changes.
-If your map edits do not appear right away, remember that GitHub Pages sometimes requires 30 seconds to process code edits.
+If your map edits do not appear right away, remember that GitHub Pages sometimes requires up to 30 seconds to process code edits.
 If you have problems, see the [Fix Common Code Errors](fix-code.html) section in the appendix.

 Congratulations!
 If this is the first time that you’ve edited computer code and hosted it online, you can now call yourself a “coder”.
 The